Yaroster/skoomaDen.me/src/content/blog/Dai Gyakuten Saiban.md

 Behind this rich tapestry of characters is none other than [Shu Takumi](https://en.wikipedia.org/wiki/Shu_Takumi), the visionary creator of the [Ace Attorney](https://www.ace-attorney.com) series. <br /> <br />

-His experience with *[Professor Layton vs. Phoenix Wright: Ace Attorney](https://en.wikipedia.org/wiki/Professor_Layton_vs._Phoenix_Wright:_Ace_Attorney)* most definitely inspired this game.
+His experience with <mark>[Professor Layton vs. Phoenix Wright: Ace Attorney](https://en.wikipedia.org/wiki/Professor_Layton_vs._Phoenix_Wright:_Ace_Attorney)</mark> most definitely inspired this game.
 Between the more narrative-driven experience with a single coherent story, the historical setting, the character interactions and the humor, Takumi most evidently had a specific idea in mind when he started working on this spin-off series.

 ![](image-96.png)